CSCfi/pebbles/doc/source/pouta_image_openstackdriver.rst

 Creating your own cPouta images for Pebbles
 ===========================================

-You can create blueprint templates and bluprints in Pebbles from your own custom images.
+You can create environment templates and bluprints in Pebbles from your own custom images.
 The instructions below describe what basic configuration your virtual machine should have and how the cPouta image should be created.

 Virtual machine settings